wmwoon/macOS-fileRenamer/README.md

+**Update 9 Feb 2025:**
+Improvements in This Version
+	1. Uses Finder’s Creation Date Directly
+	•	Instead of mdls, the script now gets the creation date using tell application "Finder" to get creation date of aFile.
+	•	Finder is often more reliable than macOS metadata.
+	2. Fixes Formatting for Single-Digit Months & Days
+	•	A helper function formatNumber(n) ensures that months and days are always two digits (01-09 instead of 1-9).
+	3. Maintains Four-Digit Counter (0001, 0002, etc.)
+	•	Ensures filenames are sorted correctly.

+**Description**
 A little tool used to help rename files based on the creation date, and rename files to custom names while preserving file extensions.
 Example Output: